 The Sanctioning Guidelines (.pdf) were developed to provide some general consistency to the various conduct boards to use in determining appropriate sanctions.

 An important element of a comprehensive campus conduct system is a student's ability to seek redress of decisions made as a consequence of the process.
-A codified and active appeals process not only provides basic checks and balances, but also helps maintain the essential fairness of Binghamton's campus conduct process.Use this link to obtain useful information about student conduct appeals and the appeals process.
+A codified and active appeals process not only provides basic checks and balances, but also helps maintain the essential fairness of Binghamton's campus conduct process.Use this link to access the appeal form and useful information about student conduct appeals and the appeals process.

 In addition to the links provided above, here are a few quick links to policies on other campus sites: